 IntPtr (*tCryptoObj_t)(const CryptoParam_t *P, int q);

-contains the following members:
+where CryptoParam_t contains the following members:

 iCryptoObj_t info;

-This member is used when param
+This member is used when param and aux are

-, which indicates this parameter is an
+both NULL, which indicates this parameter is an

 algorithm instance.

-tCryptoObj_t template;
+tCryptoObj_t factory;

-This member is used if param
+This member is used if param or aux is

-, which indicates this parameter is an
+non-NULL, which indicates this parameter is an

 algorithm construction that takes further instantiation parameter(s).

-and template
+template

-together in a union
+together in a union data structure.

 const CryptoParam_t *param;